gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Below a number of defined Error Causes are defined, additional causes can be registered with IANA following the rules in {{IANA-Extra-Cause}}.

-### No Supported Protection Engine {#eprotlist}

-If list of protection engines contained in the INIT signal doesn't contain at least an entry that fits the list of protection engines at the responder, the responder will reply with an ABORT chunk with error in protection cause code (specified in
-{{eprotect}}) and the "No Supported Protection
-Engine" extra cause code identifier 0x00.

 ### Error During Protection Handshake {#ekeyhandshake}

 If the protection engine specifies a handshake for example for